CINTAMANI LINEN SHORT SLEEVE SHIRT

 The cintamani design, featuring three balls above wavy lines, is a popular motif found in Hindu and Buddhist art, commonly seen on Indian and Tibetan rugs.
 The lines resemblance to tiger stripes add to its visual allure.

-Originally symbolizing the power of royalty, the cintamani design gradually found its way onto Ottoman carpets during the sixteenth and seventeenth centuries, showcasing its adaptability and widespread appeal.
+Originally symbolising the power of royalty, the cintamani design gradually found its way onto Ottoman carpets during the sixteenth and seventeenth centuries, showcasing its adaptability and widespread appeal.

 In Buddhism, the three circles grouped in a triangle represent the Buddhist trinity of Buddha, Dharma, and Sangha, signifying essential states of existence.